DorisAmoakohene/DorisAmoakohene.github.io/blogs&publications.md

 ***Publications In Progress***

-**Doris Afriyie Amoakohene**, Toby Hocking and Anirban Chetia, "atime for Asymptotic Timings by "to be published in the R Journal
+**Doris Afriyie Amoakohene**, Toby Hocking and Anirban Chetia, "atime for Asymptotic Timings" planned submission to R Journal